 Submerged Electric Arc Furnace Working Principle

 This furnace is used for the manufacture of ferrochrome and ferromanganese.
-In submerged arc furnace the electrodes project down into the charge remain submerged in it as shown in the figure.
+In submerged arc furnace the electrodes project down into the charge remain submerged in it as shown in the diagram.
 The power factor is about 0.8.

 The major part of the heat is produced due to the resistance offered by the charge to the flow of current.
 Moreover, power is controlled by varying the distance between electrodes or by varying applied voltage to the electrodes.